How To: Coastal Interior Design

 A Coastal home should never feel cramped.
 The space should be airy, open and inviting.
 If possible, the design is hugely enhanced by a seamless indoor/outdoor living transition.
 Glass windows and doors that allow more light and don’t obstruct your view are ideal.

 Sunlights are also a massive bonus!
-If possible, an open plan living design is also the most desirable to achieve a true costal aesthetic.
-If this isn’t an option in your home, using a more minimalistic furniture and decorations will give your home a more spacious feel.
+If possible, an open plan living design is also the most desirable to achieve a true coastal aesthetic.
+If this isn’t an option in your home, using more minimalistic furniture and decorations will give your home a more spacious feel.

 Avoid the cliché!
 It can be so easy to make Coastal ‘tacky’.
 One seashell too many can take things too far.

 This isn’t to say decorations can’t be inspired by the ocean, just try and keep them minimal and avoid anything too kitschy.
 Fireplaces, sea glass and different tones and textures of white are a great way to personalise the area without causing too much visual clutter.